Belt

 Sunglasses

 Sunglasses are a pretty personal choice so it's a tough task to recommend a specific brand or style.
 But we would suggest looking for lens that are polarized (helps with seeing through smoke) and comes with interchangeable lens.
-Smith sunglasses makes some good ones.
 The benefit of having interchangeable lenses is that you can wear the same frames at night, in low-light conditions, or during the middle of the day.
 If you're looking for a recommendation on what color lenses, we'd suggest a standard dark glass for day-time operations, a clear or yellow lens for night-time ops, and a rose or yellow-lens for dusk or smoke-filled shifts (e.g. Rx burning).
 Also, since these shades are more than just a fashion accessory, look for impact-resistant lens when you're shopping.

 Boots